Can Stress Cause Gray Hair? Separating Fact From Fiction

 Your hair's color comes from melanin, the same pigment that gives your skin its color.
 Every hair follicle has a set number of melanin-producing cells, called melanocytes.
 The pigment-producing stem cells, also called melanocyte stem cells, are found at the base of the hair follicles.

-According to the Cleveland Clinic, the natural process of hair graying is due to the slow decline in melanin-producing cells as you age.
+According to the Cleveland Clinic, the natural process of hair graying is due to the slow decline in these melanocyte stem cells as you age.
 At some point, melanin in the follicle may become completely absent, resulting in white hair.
 The age at which graying begins varies based mostly on underlying genetic factors, with environmental factors (including stress, smoking, illness, and exposure to radiation) possibly playing a role.
 Most people starting to notice gray hairs in their mid-thirties or early forties.

 How can stress cause early graying?